blacksheepdesign/webpack/README.md

-# vue-webpack-boilerplate
+# Blacksheepdesign Vue.js Starter Template

+> We don't reccommend this be used by the public as it's specifically designed around our own development workflow.
+However feel free to use it as a starting template for your own Vue.js projects if you find the packaged components useful.
+We reccommend using vuejs-templates/webpack as a more generic starter template.

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> Based on vuejs-templates/webpack, this is a full-featured Webpack setup with hot-reload, lint-on-save & css extraction.
+It includes packages geared toward creating website applications, so has some useful transition handling, SEO and other tools.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation

+TBD - We are currently working on documentation for this template.
+For now, most questions can be answered with the webpack/vue template docs below.

-- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For the vuejs-templates/webpack](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage